adriangb/scikeras/docs/source/install.rst

 Developer Installation
 ~~~~~~~~~~~~~~~~~~~~~~

-If you would like to use the must recent additions to scikeras or
+If you would like to use the must recent additions to SciKeras or
-help development, you should install scikeras from source.
+help development, you should install SciKeras from source.

 We use Poetry_ to manage dependencies.